How to Make Japan's Greatest Sandwich, the Katsu Sando!

 Step 3: Pour a generous amount of oil in a frying pan (enough to cover the whole surface), then fry the panko-coated chop into it, about 2 or 3 minutes per side depending on the thickness of your piece.

 You now have your fried pork ready, now for the other fillings and the sauce...

 If you don't have access to this sauce, then try mixing these together:

-- 1 table spoon of sake (white whine will do)
+- 1 tablespoon of sake (white wine will do)

 - you can also add some mustard to taste

-This makes a killer tonkotsu sauce!
-Spread a generous amount on your toast for a great tasting katsu sando.
+This makes a killer tonkatsu sauce!
+Spread a generous amount on your bread for a deep-tasting katsu sando.

 - Japanese food culture enthusiast.
 Love to explore new areas and discover local specialties.